01-Vipinks/Rule-Engine-with-AST/README.md

 * MongoDB Storage: The rules are stored in MongoDB in a structured format (AST), enabling easy retrieval and evaluation.
 * Error Handling: The system provides feedback for invalid rules or missing data.

-## PREREQUISITES
+PREREQUISITES

 Before running this project, ensure you have the following installed:
-    Python 3.8+
+* Python 3.8+
-    MongoDB (Running locally or using a cloud instance like MongoDB Atlas) Postman (Optional, for testing API requests)
+* MongoDB (Running locally or using a cloud instance like MongoDB Atlas)
+* Postman/Thunderclient (Optional, for testing API requests)
-    Git (For version control and pushing to GitHub)
+* Git (For version control and pushing to GitHub)

-### SETUP INSTRUCTIONS
+## SETUP INSTRUCTIONS

 1. Clone the Repository
 git clone https://github.com/your-username/rule-engine-ast.git